-Digital Superpower #2: Creating a digital platform (and getting soft MSP advantages).
+Digital Superpower #2: Creating a digital platform (and getting complements and other soft MSP advantages).

 Another superpower is the emergence of a platform business model in an industry that is traditionally vertically integrated (i.e., not a platform).
 Uber and Didi did this to taxi companies.
 AirBnb did this to hotels.
 It’s brutal.